 1. What is your current situation?
 Consider how much time you have to devote to exercise.
 Is it an hour?
 Or only 15 minutes a day?
 This is the most crucial question to ask if you want to successfully create a DIY workout.

 2. Where will I workout?
 Gym?
 At the park or beach?
 High school track?
 Living room, basement or garage?
 These will determine the kind of exercises you will do and whether or not you will be using equipment.
 (I like body weight exercises which can be done anywhere!)
+But the exercises also depend on how much food you’ve had before starting to exercise.
+A solution to that would be to inculcate a diet and follow it religiously.
+You can always Check out for some good ones on the internet.

 4. Keep your workouts as simple as possible.
 You do not want to get fancy schmancy, then overwhelm yourself and give up altogether.